sowhatnowgithub/ESP32-IOT-NO-Code-Platform/README.md

 | [Korak]  | [DHT sensor, MPU6500 features and helped in ploting of graphs of sensor data]      |
 | [Puneeth]  | [Helped in debugging the esp32 code and hardware support]      |

+# IOT No-Code Dashboard For ESP32

+## License

+This project’s source code is licensed under the GNU General Public License v3.0 (GPLv3).

+**Note:** Some graphical assets (such as graphs created with Canva) are not covered under the GPL and are subject to Canva's own terms.